Lesav/wlx-markdown-viewer/CANGELOG.md

 ## 2.9.6 - 2026-09-13

-- Saved each document's vertical scroll position in the current user's Windows registry when its viewer closes and restored it when the same Markdown file is opened again.
+- Saved each document's vertical scroll position in the current user's Windows registry when its viewer closes or Commander reuses the window for another file, and restored it when the same Markdown file is opened again.
 - Limited scroll-position history to 50 files and removed the oldest entries when the limit is exceeded.
 - Added the plugin version to Total Commander's Lister title while preserving the document path and